-designated.
 2: All Boxes must be properly and completely filled-up.
 Failure to do so shall cause the delay in updating the corporation's records with the Commission and/or non-receipt of Notice of Deficiencies.
-Further, non-receipt of Notice of Deficiencies shall not excuse the corporation from
+Further, non-receipt of Notice of Deficiencies shall not excuse the corporation from liability for its deficiencies.

-FINANCIAL STATEMENTS

-As of December 31, 2023 and 2022 and

-For the Years Ended December 31, 2023, 2022 and 2021
+FINANCIAL STATEMENTS As of December 31, 2023 and 2022 and For the Years Ended December 31, 2023, 2022 and 2021